Why your brand matters

 What would your brand be like if it was a person?
 How does it relate to people?

 There are many other frameworks out there with merit.
 The point is simply that you need to choose one.
 Don’t create the framework as you build the brand.
-That’s a recipe for disaster.
+It’s a recipe for disaster.

 Research is always the most tempting part of a project to skip.